a tulip unfolding/say "yes"

 A Tulip Unfolding and Say "Yes!" tell the stories of five people living with Parkinson's Disease through their spoken words, dance and music.

 Suzanne Ryanstrati founded the dance program at the National Parkisnon's Foundation, Heartland based on the Internatioally recognized Dance for PD program.
-In addition to public performances, she has been a featured presenter on Parkinson's Disease to medical students in Kansas City and St. Louis, Missouri.
+In addition to public performances, she has been a featured presenter on Parkinson's Disease to medical and pharmacy students.

 Partnership with the community